virtual-kubelet/systemk/README.md

 `vks` will start pods as plain processes, there are no cgroups (yet, maybe systemd will allow for this easily), but generally there is no isolation.
 You basically use the k8s control plane to start linux processes.
-There is also no address space allocated to the PODs specically, you are using the host's networking.
+There is also no address space allocated to the PODs specially, you are using the host's networking.

 "Images" are referencing (Debian) packages, these will be apt-get installed.
-Discoverying that an installed package is no longer used is hard, so this will not be done.
+Discovering that an installed package is no longer used is hard, so this will not be done.

-Each scheduled unit will adhere to a nameing scheme so `vks` knows which ones are managed by it.
+Each scheduled unit will adhere to a naming scheme so `vks` knows which ones are managed by it.

+## Current Status

+All testing has be done with k3s/uptimed.yaml which only runs 1 containers.
+But creating, inspecting and deleting pods works.

+Getting logs also works, but the UI for it could be better - needs some extra setup.

+Storage/configmaps isn't done at all currently.

 ## Building